puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups_getting_started.md

 3. Under **Add new class**, in the **Class name** field, type “ntp.”
 You will now be able to see the classes that are available in the NTP module.
 4. Select `ntp` and click **Add class**.

-	> **Note:** If you recently created a new class, it may not appear in the list of available classes yet.
+> **Note:** If you created a new class within the last three minutes, it may not appear in the list of available classes yet.
 There are two things that need to happen before the class appears in the list:
 >
-> 1. The node classifier needs to retrieve classes from the master (by default, the node classifier retrieves classes from the master every 3 minutes).
+> 1. The node classifier needs to retrieve classes from the master.
+(By default, the node classifier retrieves classes from the master every 3 minutes.)
 >
-> 2. The [environment cache needs to refresh](/references/latest/configuration.html#environmenttimeout) (by default, the environment cache refreshes every 3 minutes).
+> 2. The [environment cache needs to refresh](/references/latest/configuration.html#environmenttimeout).
+(By default, the environment cache refreshes every 3 minutes.)
 >
-> To force the node classifier to retrieve the classes from the master immediately, click the **Refresh** button.
+> To override the default refresh period and force the node classifier to retrieve the classes from the master immediately, click the **Refresh** button.

 5. Whenever you make a change in the node classifier, you need to commit the change.
 At the lower right of the page, click the commit button.
 On the next Puppet run, all nodes will be classified with the `ntp` class.